pforret/blog.splashing/_topic/country/iraq.md

 ---
 # Iraq

-Iraq, officially the Republic of Iraq, is a country in Western Asia.
-It is bordered by Turkey to the north, Iran to the east, the Persian Gulf and Kuwait to the  southeast, Saudi Arabia to the south, Jordan to the southwest and Syria to the west.
+Iraq, officially the Republic of Iraq, is a country in West Asia and in the geopolitical region  known as the Middle East.
+With a population of over 46 million, it is the 14th-most populous country on the Asian continent  and the 33rd-most populous country in the world.
+It is a federal parliamentary republic that consists of 18 governorates.
+The country is bordered by Turkey to the north, Iran to the east, the Persian Gulf and Kuwait to  the southeast, Saudi Arabia to the south, Jordan to the southwest, and Syria to the west.
 The capital and largest city is Baghdad.
-Iraq is home to diverse ethnic groups including Iraqi Arabs, Kurds, Turkmens, Assyrians, Armenians,  Yazidis, Mandaeans, Persians and Shabakis with similarly diverse geography and wildlife.
-The vast majority of the country's 44 million residents are Muslims – the notable other faiths are  Christianity, Yazidism, Mandaeism, Yarsanism and Zoroastrianism.

 ## Unsplash photos